walmartlabs/concord-website/docs/api/process.md

     - `repoCommitId` - overrides the configured GIT commit ID of the project's repository;
     - `entryPoint` - name of the starting flow;
-    - `sync` - enables synchronous execution of a process.
-The request will block until the process is complete;
-    - `out` - list of comma-separated names of variables that will be returned after the process finishes.
-Works only with `sync`;
+    - `out` - list of comma-separated names of variables that will be saved after the process finishes.
+Such variables can be retrieved later using the [status](#status) request;
     - `startAt` - ISO-8601 date-time value.
 If specified, the process will be scheduled to run on the specified date and time.
 Can't be in the past.
 Explicitly specifying the timezone is recommended;